 - Once the strawberries are washed and cut, take a potato masher, then mash up your fruits until they are like soup.

-- Once the strawberries are mashed thoroughly, take 2 cups of mashed-up strawberries, then measure out 4 cups of sugar and mix.
-It is essential to measure the cups as precise as possible, for it to gel well.
+- Once the strawberries are mashed thoroughly, take 2 cups of mashed-up strawberries, measure out 4 cups of sugar, and mix.
+It is essential to measure the cups as precisely as possible to gel well.

 - Once mixed, set a timer for 10 minutes.
 The mixture should sit for at least 10 minutes for the sugar to dissolve well.
 Throughout this time, occasionally stir.

 - Prepare the Sure-Jell.
-There are other types of pectin that work well, but this is the brand I choose.
+Other types of pectin work well, but this is the brand I choose.
 Prepare this mixture on the stove, as the box indicates.
-It is a good idea to wait until your mixture has been sitting for at least 10 minutes since you will need to mix it with your strawberries immediately.
+It is good to wait until your mixture has been sitting for at least 10 minutes since you will need to mix it with your strawberries immediately.

 - Once prepared, immediately stir the Sure-Jell into your strawberry mixture, stirring rapidly.
 Continue to stir for at least 3 minutes after you add the Sure-Jell.

 - Then pour into containers.
 Old peanut butter jars work well, as well as Mason jars.
 Fill it to about a half-inch below the lid.

 - If you have more strawberries, then begin again at step one.
 Do not double your recipe, as the pectin will not gel well if doubled.

-- After all, the jars have been filled, close them, and set it aside for 24 hours, at least, which will give time for it to become the consistency of jelly.
-After it has set out for an entire day, then you can place it into the freezer and give it away to friends.
+- After all, the jars have been filled, close them and set them aside for 24 hours, at least giving them time to become the consistency of jelly.
+After it has been set out for an entire day, you can place it into the freezer and give it away to friends.